Hugh S. Legaré: Political career

 On his return he was elected to the 25th Congress as a Democrat, but failed in a re-election bid the following term.
 In 1841 President John Tyler named him Attorney General of the United States and he served in that office until his death.
-He also served as Secretary of State ad interim from May 8, 1843, until his death.
+After Daniel Webster resigned as Secretary of State, Legaré served in that post ad interim, from May 8, 1843, until his death.

+Death

-He died in Boston while attending ceremonies for the unveiling of the Bunker Hill Monument.
-He died, by "internal strangulation..the twisting of the intestine upon itself."
+Legaré died in Boston while attending ceremonies for the unveiling of the Bunker Hill Monument.
+His death was caused by "internal strangulation...the twisting of the intestine upon itself."
 He was first interred in Mount Auburn Cemetery in Cambridge, Massachusetts, and was later re-interred in Magnolia Cemetery in Charleston.

+Legacy

 The USCGC Legare, which is a medium endurance cutter, was named in his honor.